ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 The aim here is to setup security for a spring-boot resource-server with end-users authenticated by **any OpenID authorization-server** (Keycloak, Auth0, MS Identity-Server, ...) using token introspection, so with possibly with opaque tokens.

+Authorization-server configuration:
+- introspection endpoint enabled
+- client-credentials flow enabled for at least one client (the one used by introspector to retrieve token details from authorization-server).
+On keycloak, this means having a client with `confidential` "Access Type" (you get client secret from credentials tab once access type saved)
+- potentially one or more public clients for your web / mobile apps to get the access-tokens your resource-server will introspect

 ## Start a new project
 We'll start with https://start.spring.io/
 Following dependencies will be needed: